evmos/evmos/SECURITY.md

 - **Email**
 - **Physical Address**
 - **Proof of Address**: Utility bill (with exception of mobile phone invoice) or bank statement with no more than 3 months old from the current date.
 - **Passport** (National Identification) + Selfie photo.
 - **Receiving Address**: The on-chain address account that will receive the Payouts.

 #### Supported Releases

 The team commits to releasing security patch releases for the latest release that Evmos is running.

 If evmOS licensees are running older versions, we encourage them to upgrade at the earliest opportunity so that you can receive security patches directly from the repo, according to the terms set in the License Agreement.
-While projects are welcomed to backport security patches to older versions for their own use, the Evmos team reserves the right to prioritize patches for latest versions being used by projects.
+While project are welcomed to backport security patches to older versions for their own use, the Evmos team reserves the right to prioritize patches for latest versions being used by projects.

 #### Scope of Vulnerabilities

 We’re interested in a full range of bugs with demonstrable security risk: from those that can be proven with a simple unit test, to those that require a full cluster and a complex sequence of transactions.

 Please note that, in the interest of the safety of our users and staff, a few things are explicitly excluded from scope:

 - Any third-party services.
 - Findings derived from social engineering (e.g., phishing).

-Examples of vulnerabilities that are of interest to us include memory allocation bugs, race conditions, timing attacks, information leaks, authentication bypasses, denial of service (specifically at the application- or protocol-layer), lost-write bugs, unauthorized account or capability access, stolen or loss of funds, token inflation bugs, payloads/transactions that cause panics, non deterministic logic, etc.
+Examples of vulnerabilities that are of interest to us include memory allocation bugs, race conditions, timing attacks,information leaks, authentication bypasses, denial of service (specifically at the application- or protocol-layer), lost-write bugs, unauthorized account or capability access, stolen or loss of funds, token inflation bugs, payloads/transactions that cause panics, non deterministic logic, etc.

 ##### JSON-RPC